crmiguez/crmiguez/README.md

 Hi everyone!
 I am Candida Rodriguez (@crmiguez) from Ourense, Galicia, Spain.
 CS Engineer in Complex Software Developing branch, from University of Vigo, and a web developer, business developer and programmer for 13 years.
 My interests range from technology, programming to engineering.
 I am also interested in design, entrepreneurship, and reading.

-🔭 I’m currently in Mid-Senior Full-Stack Programmer. 🌱 I am also currently learning Angular, TypeScript, Python, jQuery, Flutter, Elixir, Go, Clojure and Markdown
+🔭 I’m currently in Mid-Senior Full-Stack Programmer. 🌱 I am also currently learning Angular, TypeScript, JavaScript, Python, jQuery, Flutter, Elixir, Go, Clojure and Markdown

 My great experiences in 2024-2025: #WpOurense #SeminarioEmprendimientoSaludMadrid #GoogleHealthAI #ODSCEastBoston #Dremio #IcebergSummit #HackSTEM